 Nature provides paradigms for photocatalysis to generate solar fuels in a renewable and climate-neutral fashion.
 In this context, scientists have created various architectures to perform catalytic key processes, e.g. the hydrogen evolution reaction (HER), under light excitation.
-Commonly, 4d and 5d transition metals (e.g. Ru, Cd, Re, Ir, Pt) play a crucial role in molecular artificial HER photocatalysis - both as light-harvesters and catalysts - due to their favourable (photo)redox chemistry and stability.^[1] However, rare abundance or undesired side effects (e.g. toxicity) hamper a larger scale application.
+Commonly, 4d and 5d transition metals (e.g. Ru, Cd, Re, Ir, Pt) play a key role in molecular artificial HER photocatalysis - both as light-harvesters and catalysts - due to their favourable (photo)redox chemistry and stability.^[1] However, rare abundance or undesired side effects (e.g. toxicity) hamper a larger scale application.

 Nature uses earth-abundant, inexpensive reaction centers in the [FeFe] hydrogenase enzyme for HER.^[2] Inspired by the natural paradigm [FeFe] hydrogenase mimics have been reported.^[3] Such catalysts, however, often rely on photosensitizers based on precious metals.
 Few exceptions are given by e.g. xanthene dyes, (zinc) porphyrins^[1d, 4] or carbon dots^[5] as light harvesters.
-We recently reported another entirely precious metal-free example, a dibenzosilole photosensitizer directly attached to the catalyst, yielding a TON of 539 for HER under UV light (254 nm).^[6] π -Conjugated oligothiophenes present metal-free, readily accessible and strong light absorbers in the visible spectral region.
-The optical and redox properties of such dyes are used e.g. in organic^[7] or dye-sensitizer and a [FeFe] hydrogenase mimic in a cosensitized NiO photocathode^[9] with only minor HER yields.
+Recently, we reported another fully precious metal-free example, a dibenzosilole photosensitizer directly attached to the catalyst, yield a TON of 539 for HER under UV light (254 nm).^[6] π-Conjugated oligothiophenes present metal-free, readily accessible and strong light absorbers in the visible spectral region.
+The optical and redox properties of such dyes, which are used e.g. in organic^[7] or dye-sensitized^[8] solar cells.
+Recently, Hammarström and colleagues combined a π-conjugated oligothiophene photosensitizer and a [FeFe] hydrogenase mimic in a cosensitized NiO photocathode.^[9]